Narrowband Receive Array

 Support for complex numbers: Yes

-Signal emission directions given as a real matrix 2 on L. Each column specifies a radiation direction in the form [azimuth; elevation].
-The azimuth angle shall lie in the range from −180° to 180° inclusive.
-The elevation angle shall lie in the range from −90° to 90° inclusive.
+The directions of the emission of signals, given in the form of a real matrix 2 on L. Each column specifies the radiation direction in the form of [azimuth; elevation].
+The azimuth angle should be in the range of −180° to 180° inclusive.
+The elevation angle should be in the range of −90° up to and including 90°.
 The units of measurement are degrees.

 Data types: Float16